aeonvar-gms/aeonvar-gms/coppersan_guide.md

 [coppersan]: https://www.youtube.com/@coppersan

 ## General Recommendations
-- REBOOT: train at monsters that are max 5-6 levels higher
+- **REBOOT**: train at monsters that are max 5-6 levels higher
-- REGULAR: train at monsters that are max 10 levels higher
+- **REGULAR**: train at monsters that are max 10 levels higher
-- training at monsters around your level gives higher EXP
+- Training at monsters around your level gives higher EXP
-- some classes are stronger than others, so take these as suggestions.
+- Some classes are stronger than others, so take these as suggestions.

-### EXP Boosts
+### EXP Boost Sources
 #### Monster Park
-- monster park 10% EXP boost potion
+- Monster park 10% EXP boost potion
-- monster park Sunday's Growth clear reward
+- Monster park Sunday's Growth clear reward

 #### Link Skills
 - Mercedes Link Skill - 20% at level 3